Auto-PRE: An Automatic and Cost-Efficient Peer-Review Framework for Language Generation Evaluation: Introduction

-Experiment results on three tasks, summary generation, non-factoid question-answering and dialogue generation indicate that our Auto-PRE can achieve state-of-the-art performance similar to PRE and GPT-4 at a much lower cost.
+Experimental results on three tasks, including summary generation, non-factoid question-answering, and dialogue generation, indicate that our Auto-PRE can achieve state-of-the-art performance at a much lower cost.
 Furthermore, our qualification exam covers the entire evaluation process and is easily adapted to support additional traits, serving as a potential guide for automating the evaluation of LLMs-as-judges and advancing the LLM-based evaluation methods.